Expansion is at the Root of the Problem

 Another problem is that the savings from agricultural transfers are per capita savings.
 At some point, enough capita's results in a net increase in water consumption.
 Looking at five year averages in the Colorado River basin between 1971-1975 and 2000-2005 (the most recent data for the full basin) shows that irrigated agriculture consumed 713,000 less acre-feet of (surface) water in that period.
 That should provide quite a bit of room for urban growth, but municipal and industrial water consumption increased by 1,068,000 acre-feet.
 That means a net total of 355,000 more acre-feet consumed due to urban growth.

 I hope I've demonstrated that not everything would be peachy if we just stopped exporting alfalfa.
 To go back to what Reisner wrote about cows in California, it is rather odd that he should land on that conclusion.
 One of the most impactful chapters in the book is about Los Angeles's water grab from the Owens Valley--taking water from farmers for urbanites.
 Indeed, if there was one inciting incident that led to the Colorado River Compact, it was that episode.
 His examples of water flowing uphill toward money, California's State Water Project and the Central Arizona Project, are also projects that mostly benefited cities.
+(There is also the flooding of the Hetch Hetchy Valley on behalf of San Francisco's urban population, which helped solidify the utilitarian slant of the conservation movement as it pertained to water.)
 Why are we so quick to leave cities out of the story?

 Because of the way that criticism of Western water developed, there is a mindset that contributes to underestimating the harms of industry and urban development.
 As I've written, the ideal of the yeoman farmer subconsciously shapes our ideas about how the West should operate.
 But, in a similar way to how the conservation and environmental movements inverted the moral and spiritual valence of wilderness, I contend that water-focused environmentalists have simply inverted the ideal of the yeoman farmer.
 Historian Richard Hofstadter writes, "Out of the beliefs nourished by the agrarian myth there had arisen the notion that the city was a parasitical growth on the country."
 The legacy of Cadillac Desert and other critiques from that period is the idea that the country is a parasitical growth on the city.
 As with the idea of wilderness, we should help accelerate the synthesis of this inversion--"wilderness" defined as land unimpacted by human efforts is largely fictive, and the concept deserves to be dismantled.
 City and country are not in a parasitical relationship with one another, and we should view both sectors as interrelated in a more complex and more realistic way.